Business

 These professionals have all the same qualifications as a salon-bound esthetician, including education, licensing, and training.
 However, instead of your clients coming to you, you’ll go to them.

 A day at the office could mean giving an actor a facial in their hotel room, preparing someone’s skin for a photoshoot, or giving someone the full spa treatment in the comfort of their own home.
+For those interested in the profession, becoming an esthetician can involve investing in training programs, licensing fees, and professional supplies to start a successful mobile or salon-based career.

 5. Tattoo Artist